Wafflelover404/WikiAi/README.md

-# KB-Sage: Knowledge Base Management System
+# WikiAi: Knowledge Base Management System

-KB-Sage is a modern, responsive web application for managing and interacting with a knowledge base.
+WikiAi is a modern, responsive web application for managing and interacting with a knowledge base.
 Built with Vue 3 and Vite, it provides an intuitive interface for searching, viewing, and managing documents with support for various file types.

 ## 🌟 Features